ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This contains a pointer to the public specification for the item.

-This Registry has been initially populated by the values in {{params}}.
+This registry has been initially populated by the values in {{params}}.
 The Reference column for all of these entries refers to sections of this document.

 ## ACE Groupcomm Key Types {#iana-key}

-This specification establishes the "ACE Groupcomm Key Types" IANA Registry.
-The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+This specification establishes the "ACE Groupcomm Key Types" IANA registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

-The columns of this Registry are:
+The columns of this registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * Key Type Value: This is the value used to identify the keying material.
 These values MUST be unique.
 The value can be a positive integer, a negative integer, or a text string.

 * Profile: This field may contain one or more descriptive strings of application profiles to be used with this item.
-The values should be taken from the Name column of the "ACE Groupcomm Profiles" Registry.
+The values should be taken from the Name column of the "ACE Groupcomm Profiles" registry.

 * Description: This field contains a brief description of the keying material.

 * References: This contains a pointer to the public specification for the format of the keying material, if one exists.

-This Registry has been initially populated by the values in {{gkty}}.
+This registry has been initially populated by the values in {{gkty}}.
 The specification column for all of these entries will be this document.

 ## ACE Groupcomm Profiles

-This specification establishes the "ACE Groupcomm Profiles" IANA Registry.
-The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+This specification establishes the "ACE Groupcomm Profiles" IANA registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.
+It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

-The columns of this Registry are:
+The columns of this registry are:

 * Name: The name of the application profile, to be used as value of the profile attribute.